Who Are the Angels of the Seven Churches in Revelation? (Series Part 2)

 First, let’s say something about how John structures the book around the theme of judgement.
 1 Peter 4:17 expresses an idea about judgement beginning with God’s household, the church.
 John takes the idea very seriously in the way Revelation is structured.
 Chapters 2 and 3 focus on “judgment” or warning/encouragement of the churches, while the rest of the book is about judgements /warning of the world.

 Perhaps the most interesting question in these chapters is the identity of the seven angels of the churches in today’s western Turkey.
-There are basically two interpretations in the literature: the angels are either humans or divine beings.
-The text identifies each of these beings as an “angelos” which merely means “messenger.”
-In the Bible, this term can refer to both humans or divine beings.
+The literature has two interpretations: the angels are either humans or divine beings.
+The text identifies each of these beings as an “angelos,” meaning “messenger.”
+In the Bible, this term can refer to both humans and divine beings.

 Human Messengers?